janabilabay/janabilabay/README.md

 ### Salem 👋

-I'm Mobile Developer.
+I'm Mobile developer.

-Now focusing on iOS development at @bcc.kz
+Now focusing on iOS development.

 How to contact me?
 Just send email to janabilabay@gmail.com